MPC Touch - Display Configuration Troubleshooting Guide

 The Akai MPC Touch boasts a 7" touchscreen that allows you to have full control over your projects without ever looking away from the hardware.
 The MPC Touch is recognized by your computer as an extra display, so making sure that it is set up properly is very important.
-This guide answers some of the most common questions and concerns about the display while configuring or using the MPC Touch.
+This guide reviews some of the most common questions and concerns you could have about the display while configuring or using the MPC Touch.

 The MPC Touch screen utilizes DisplayLink drivers to interact with your computer.
 You have the option of having the screen only turn on while using the MPC Software, or staying on as a desktop extender once you close the software.
 You’re first given this option during installation.
 To see a video that walks through setting up the MPC Touch Display, click here.

 You can also switch between the MPC Touch display modes from the MPC Software.
 In PREFERENCES, choose HARDWARE.
 Under CONTROLS you will see the options for the display.